Lake-Tuggeranong-College/CyberCity/Writerside/topics/Grep-Challenge-Guide.md

-# Guess The Pass Key Guide
+## Grep challenge Guide

 ## Overview
 The Grep challenge involves the use of the terminal command "grep".
-This command is vry similar to CTRL + F but it has its own unique syntax in order to run in the command line.
+This command is very similar to CTRL + F but it has its own unique syntax in order to run in the command line.

 ## Hints
->!
-Spoiler text

 <style>
 .container {